columbusacademy/ca-hackathon-2026-starter-pack/README.md

 ## Challenge Board

-The MVP gets you 50 points.
+The Base Project gets you 50 points.
 Each challenge below earns **bonus points**.
 Pick the ones that excite you — you don't have to do them all!
 They're sorted from easiest to hardest.

 | Pts | Challenge | What to Build |
 |-----|-----------|---------------|